tfeldmann/Arduino-Blinkenlight/README.md

 ## Example usage

-This example blinks the built-in LED with a smooth fade effect and logarithmic brightness compensation in the following pattern:
+This example blinks the built-in LED on pin 13 with a smooth fade effect and logarithmic brightness compensation in the following pattern:

-Blink 2x -> Pause -> Blink 3x -> Longer pause -> Repeat
+`Blink 2x -> Short pause -> Blink 3x -> Long pause -> Repeat`

 ```C
 #include <FadingIndicatorPin.h>